 Stigmatizing people because of where they appear to be from is wrong and does not make you safe.
 Anyone can have coronavirus.
 Stigmatized groups suffer mentally and physically when we let fear, hatred, stigma, and bad data inform our actions.
 We must call out harmful language and remove it from our own speech.

 Keep our communities resilient during tough times.
 Eliminate stigma in your words and actions.

 No one is to blame for the COVID-19 outbreak, and we must all work together to end the pandemic.
-This is also a good time for a few good neighbor reminders:
+This is a good time for a few good neighbor reminders:

-- Read Governor Newsom’s Twitter statements against xenophobia targeting the Asian American community.
+- Read Governor Newsom’s Twitter statements against xenophobia targeting the Asian-American community.

 A hate crime is a crime motivated by the victim’s perceived social group.
 It is different from hate speech, which is protected by the First Amendment.
-However, when hate speech leads to a hate crime, the law protects the victim.
+But when hate speech leads to a hate crime, the law protects the victim.

 If you suspect you are the victim of a hate crime, contact your local police right away.
 Save all evidence, and write down everything you can remember.
 See guidance on hate crimes and how to report them in several languages.